KeplorDB, in one page.

 .ksegheader magic; move corrupt files aside. - Replay

 Recovery is single-threaded and proportional to WAL size.
 For a default 64-event sync interval, recovery processes tens of thousands of events per second.
+The WAL uses sharded buffers for concurrent append safety.

 Sizing & limits